kidthales/docker-aseprite-linux/README.md

 [![Batch](https://github.com/kidthales/docker-aseprite-headless/actions/workflows/batch.yml/badge.svg)](https://github.com/kidthales/docker-aseprite-headless/actions/workflows/batch.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](./LICENSE)

-Build your own Docker images featuring an [Aseprite](https://www.aseprite.org/) binary suitable for [CLI](https://www.aseprite.org/docs/cli/) use cases, such as in build scripts or automated workflows like GitHub Actions.
+Build your own Docker images featuring an [Aseprite](https://www.aseprite.org/) binary suitable for [CLI](https://www.aseprite.org/docs/cli/) use cases such as in build scripts or automated workflows like GitHub Actions.

 > [!TIP]
 > If you would like to compile Aseprite with a GUI, please look to the [official documentation](https://github.com/aseprite/aseprite/blob/main/INSTALL.md) for more information.
 For use-cases that require a docker-based compilation targeting a Linux host, please take a look at [nilsve/docker-aseprite-linux](https://github.com/nilsve/docker-aseprite-linux).